 Construction Location – The program will confirm that the project location is within an area that can be effectively completed by the GC.
 It is understood that not all contractors will serve the entire 12 county included in the Hurricane Michael recovery efforts.

 Once assignments recommendations are developed by the program, the program will make contact with the potential GC to confirm each assignment.
 Upon confirmation with the GC, the program will officially make the assignment recommendation to the Florida FloridaCommerce.
 Florida FloridaCommerce, as the contract holder for the GCs, will then review and approve/comment on the assignment recommendations made by the program.
 Following receipt of Florida FloridaCommerce approval, the assignment will officially be made in Canopy and the GC will be issued a Notice to Proceed to complete pre-construction activities.
+Canopy is the System of Record (SOR) that is being utilized for Hurricane Michael.

-Contract Execution Documents
+Required Program Documents

-The following documents will be signed by the rental property owner at the time of contract execution.
+The following documents will be signed by the rental property owner at the time of closing and execution of the Rental Loan Agreement.

 Rental Loan Agreement,